A Framework for Robust Lossy Compression of Heavy-Tailed Sources: The Quantization Problem

 \section{The Quantization Problem}

-We consider hereafter sources $X$ whose PDFs are unimodal and symmetric.
-Without loss of generality we assume symmetry around 0.
-We define a new family of optimal scalar quantizers using $s_\alpha(X)$ as a quality measure, one that generalizes the MSE distortion.
+We consider scalar sources $X$ with arbitrary unimodal and symmetric PDFs hereafter.
+Without loss of generality, we assume symmetry around 0.
+We define a new family of scalar quantizers using $s_\alpha(X)$ as a quality measure.
 This lays down a framework for analyzing the performance of Analog-to-Digital Converters (ADC) for sources that are heavy-tailed.
-Furthermore, we devise an algorithm that finds the representation points and the quantization regions for the optimal $M$-point quantizer and computes the resulting distortion.
+Furthermore, we devise an algorithm that finds the representation points and the quantization regions for the optimal $M$-points quantizer and compute the resulting distortion.

-We provide below a systematic optimal quantizer-design procedure for our setup and we present some results using numerical evaluations, followed by some remarks.
+We provide in what follows a systematic optimal quantizer-design procedure for our setup and we present some results using numerical evaluations, followed by some remarks.